featured image, set of graphic faces

 Consequently, relying solely on verbal cues can make the visually impaired individual feel ill at ease, anxious, or embarrassed in social interactions.
 It is not uncommon for individuals with low vision to avoid social situations due to the challenges posed by the inability to interpret facial expressions, which are so integral to human communication.

-Ref; Role of facial expressions in social interactionsOpens in a new tab.
+Ref; Role of facial expressions in social interactions

 The case for emojis: Think about reading a text message and being unsure of the writer’s intent.
 You might wonder, ‘Are they angry, joking, sarcastic, or annoyed?’
 There is no facial expression or tone of voice to gauge what the writer is conveying.
 This is the ‘lost’ feeling those with vision impairment feel in some social situations.
 Luckily for the individual who is texting, they can add in an emoji to clarify their feelings!